 The vocational nursing program prepares the graduate to independently perform basic nursing skills in non-complex situations and to assist the registered nurse or physician in complicated circumstances.
-Courses begin in the spring semester and conclude at the end of the fall semester (Lufkin and Crockett cohorts) and begin in the Fall Semester and conclude at the end of the Summer Semester (Livingston and Hudson HS cohorts) for a total of 45 semester credit hours.
+Courses begin in the spring semester and conclude at the end of the fall semester (Lufkin Cohort) and begin in the fall semester and conclude at the end of the summer semester (Livingston and Hudson HS cohorts) for a total of 45 semester credit hours.
 A certificate of completion is awarded upon successful fulfillment of course requirements.
 The vocational nursing program is approved by the Board of Nursing for the State of Texas.
-Graduates are eligible to apply for licensure by examination through BON.
+Graduates are eligible to apply for licensure by the NCLEX-PN licensing examination.

-Spring start (January): offered in Lufkin and Crockett (graduate in December) Fall start (August): offered in Livingston & Hudson High School (graduate the following August)
+Spring start (January): offered in Lufkin (graduate in December) Fall start (August): offered in Livingston & at Hudson High School (graduate the following August)